Disease Guide ·Zinc-Responsive Dermatosis ·2026

 Supplement Coverage Varies

-Zinc supplements prescribed by your vet are covered by most comprehensive policies.
-However, over-the-counter zinc supplements may not be reimbursed even if your vet recommends them.
-Get a prescription for veterinary-grade zinc supplements rather than buying human-grade versions to maximize reimbursement.
+Prescribed zinc supplements covered by most policies.
+Over-the-counter supplements may not be reimbursed.
+Get a prescription for veterinary-grade zinc to maximize reimbursement.

 🇺🇸 US Pet Insurance Guide